-One of the best ways to support your students is to support yourself.
-And one of the best ways to prepare to teach the Peace of Mind Curriculum is to nourish your own mindfulness practice.
+One of the best ways to support your students is to support yourself by nourishing your own mindfulness practice.
+This is one of the best ways to prepare to teach Peace of Mind, too!

-There are many wonderful resources out there!
-In case it’s helpful, here are a few that we all like:
+There are many wonderful resources out there in addition to Mindful Schools.
+Here are a few that we use and like:

 The 10% Happier App and Podcast by Dan Harris offer great introductions to mindfulness as well as support as you develop your practice.

 Headspace.com and Calm.com are secular, simple, step-by-step mindfulness program apps you might also want to check out.